by Laura Parker Roerden

 What would he think of the

 of the cages we deny exist?

 Yes, these myths keep us from knowing;

 they separate us from the land and each other

 from flesh.
 If we accept it in hand,

-we will never be able to fly like the swallow
+we will never be free like the swallow.

 Subscribe to Blog via Email